Looking for tips for the most popular museum in Washington D.C.?

-2. Start with the “How Things Fly” exhibit.
+Start with”How Things Fly”

 If you can get an early start in the “How Things Fly” exhibit, your kids will have more time to enjoy the hands-on science activites.
 My loved playing with all the science demonstrations while I learned more about thrust, air pressure, aerodynamics and more.
 Older children would have hands-on opportunities to reinforce science lessons at the National Air and Space Museum.

-This entire museum is kid-friendly, from the airplanes and rockets in the lobbies to the flight simulator that older kids would love.
+This entire museum is kid-friendly, from the airplanes and rockets in the lobbies to the flight simulator that my older kids love.
 My son was content to run through the exhibits pretty quickly, but anyone interested in history will want to linger over the exhibits about the Wright Brothers and the early history of flight.
 The space race and mission to Mars exhibit also has amazing photographs and a land rover from Mars.

-3. Enjoy an IMAX movie or the Planetarium.
+Enjoy an IMAX movie or the Planetarium

 Good to Know